Vyacheslav Ivanov (philologist): Early life

-Vyacheslav Ivanov's father was Vsevolod Ivanov, one of the most prominent Soviet writers.
+Vyacheslav Ivanov's father was Vsevolod Ivanov, a prominent Soviet writer.
 His mother was an actress who worked in the theatre of Vsevolod Meyerhold.
 His childhood was clouded by disease and war, especially in Tashkent.

 Ivanov was educated at Moscow University and worked there until 1958, when he was fired on account of his sympathy with Boris Pasternak and Roman Jakobson.
-By that time, he had made some important contributions to Indo-European studies and became one of the leading authorities on Hittite language.
+By that time, he had made some important contributions to Indo-European studies and became one of the leading authorities on the Hittite language.